It is a condition in which pus collects in the area between the lungs and the inner surface of the chest wall.

 - Fast heart rate

-A collapsed lung can cause sudden, sharp chest pain and shortness of breath that is made worse by coughing or breathing.
+A collapsed lung can cause sudden, sharp chest pain and shortness of breath, which is worse by coughing or breathing.

 These conditions can be fatal.
 If you have these symptoms, you should call 911 or have someone take you to the emergency room.